What to Expect...

 Race Day:

-- I cannot stress this enough: if you have any questions (before, during, or after), reach out to the group (cruiserclass@googlegroups.com) or reach out to me directly (stephemd@gmail.com).
+• We cannot stress this enough: if you have any questions (before, during, or after), reach out to the group using cruiserclass@googlegroups.com or reach out directly to stephemd@gmail.com.
 We do this because it is fun and we all love it.

 Day after the race:

-I send out revised results because I somehow screwed up the scoring again.
+Results are sent out again (revised) because somehow Mark screwed up the scoring again.
 Only half joking...